 To prepare for a rhinoplasty procedure. it is important to recognize that you will time to rest and allow your body to heal following the surgery.
 The procedure is outpatient so you will be released from the surgery center within the same day.
 You will need someone to pick you up and take you home.
 We suggest to have someone by your side or checking in on you frequently for the first 1-2 days to assist with daily activities.

 What Is the Recovery Process Like for a Rhinoplasty Procedure?

 Following the completion of the surgery, you will be sent home with soft rubber splints placed over the nasal septum and a dorsal bridge splint covering the bridge of the nose.
 Swelling and bruising are normal, but resting with your head elevated may help reduce swelling.
 If internal septal splints were also used, they will be removed by Dr. Franckle during your follow-up appointment in the 3 to 4 days following the procedure.
 The dorsal bridge splint can be removed after 7 to 10 days, depending on the progress of your healing.
 You may return to work about a week after the surgery, depending on recovery time, and you should avoid strenuous activities for at least two weeks.
-The final result of the reshaping procedure will be evident in 12-14 months, but most of the results should be evident after just two months.
+The final result of the reshaping procedure may be evident in 12-14 months, but most of the results should be evident after just two months.

 Before & After Photos

 As with any surgical procedure, there are some risks associated with a rhinoplasty.
 Most patients emerge from the operation without problems or complications.
 However, the most typical risks involve bleeding and infection.
 Some people also experience an adverse reaction to the anesthesia, nerve damage, or scarring.